tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

     cd ~/tilemill/utils
     ./osmload.sh washington

-Now you are ready to use the OSM data in your projects.
+You are now setup to use the OSM data in your projects.
 If you are looking for a sample of how to use OSM data in your TileMill projects, you can check out the [OSM Bright project](https://github.com/mapbox/osm-bright).
 Just skip to step 3 (ealier steps have already been taken care of with these instructions) of one of these guides: [OSM Bright for Mac OS X](/tilemill/docs/guides/osm-bright-mac-quickstart/) or [OSM Bright for Unbuntu](/tilemill/docs/guides/osm-bright-ubuntu-quickstart/)

 {% include nextup.html %}